Osborn Oral History Project

 Fairfield Osborn, Jr. (1887- 1969) was known for his 1948 publication, "Our Plundered Planet," a prescient and devastating critique of human stewardship of earth's natural resources that was translated in 13 languages and read by millions worldwide.
 In the 1950s, Fairfield Osborn's daughter and son-in-law, Joan and William Roth, purchased lands on Sonoma Mountain as a summer retreat for their family.
 Shortly after Fairfield Osborn's death in 1969, they donated 200 acres to The Nature Conservancy (TNC) to honor his life-long love of wild places and legacy in conservation.
 In 1997, TNC donated the Preserve to Sonoma State University, maintaining a conservation easement over the property for educational, research, and conservation.
 In 2004, the Roths doubled the size of the Preserve with an additional 190-acre donation managed under a conservation easement with the Sonoma County Agricultural Preservation and Open Space District.
 The oral history project was focused on gaining a better understanding of the history of land management and Preserve development.

 Course(s): History 500: The Art & Craft of History

 Faculty: Steve Estes, History Department

 Students: Alexander E. Porter, Megan Wells, Jocoya Fox-Jones, Rachel Higgins, Daniel Dunn, Chris Wendt

-Partners: SSU Preserves; History Department; Donors and Faculty Affiliated with Osborn Preserve
+Partners: Center for Environmental Inquiry; History Department; Donors and Faculty Affiliated with Osborn Preserve